Consider a 401(k) rollover instead of cashing out to avoid penalties and taxes. Capitalize will do it for you - for free.

 There are many low-interest loan options available, whether it’s an unsecured personal loan, a balance transfer credit card, or a home equity loan.
 In an emergency, it can be tempting to act quickly, but you’ll need to carefully consider options before taking on loan debt.
 If you have a great credit score or are willing to put up collateral to secure the loan, you could receive a favorable interest rate.
 Before taking out any loan, many personal finance experts recommend to be sure you have a plan in place to repay the money you owe.

 This one is easy to say but harder to put into practice.
-Yet if you’re in a financial situation where you’re considering cashing out your 401(k) retirement funds, you may be willing to put in the time to earn a bit of extra money.
+Yet if you’re in a financial situation where you’re considering cashing out your 401(k) retirement funds, it might make more sense to try and earn a bit of extra money.
 If you have the opportunity to sign up for overtime at work, that’s a great way to earn more at a rate that might be higher than what you typically earn.
 Outside of full-time employment, you can explore various side hustles or gig work, whether online or in person.

 Cashing out a 401(k) can be a serious financial decision to make.
-It’s important to understand how you may be impacted by taxes and penalties, so be sure to speak to a trusted personal financial advisor before you make up your mind.
+You may be impacted by taxes and penalties as well as affecting the health of your overall retirement planning, so be sure to speak to a trusted personal financial advisor before you make up your mind.
 They may be able to help you understand your specific applicability for a hardship withdrawal, and in turn, help you avoid a costly mistake.